cyber-university-of-KOREA/Github_rules/README.md

 - Modifications to the source code must be made through Pull Requests, followed by discussion and then merging.

 - The following are the BRENCH generation rules

+- Questions or review requests regarding the code should be posted on the repository's Discussions feature rather than through individual contact
 ___

 BRENCH name|Current Status|example|